State of the Market

 A graduate of the university of life, Tony has a varied and interesting background with experience gained in Loss Adjusting, the Military, Financial Services, Consulting, Insurance Broking and Law.
 The subject of a Cranfield MBA thesis on entrepreneurship, Tony has a list of firsts to his name.
-He’s pioneered embedding mortgage brokers into estate agents with Legal & General, helped to set up and run the UK's first mainstream fee based financial planning business for American Express, and co-founded Chancery Law Group, one of the UK's first deregulated law firms which in large part led to the Legal Services Act 2007 that allowed non-solicitors to own and run legal practices.
+He’s pioneered embedding mortgage brokers into estate agents with Legal & General, helped to set up and run the UK's first mainstream fee based financial planning business for American Express, and co-founded Chancery Law Group.

 He wrote the Less Tax 4 Landlords guide to Owning Investment Property, ghost authored the Sunday Telegraph Guide to Wills, Trusts, & Inheritance Tax, and contributes to many of the property sector’s leading publications.

 David is a partner at Anthony Gold Solicitors.
 He specialises in landlord, tenant and property litigation, particularly in the residential sector.

 He has written and spoken extensively on landlord and tenant law and is particularly known for his work on the Housing Act 2004 in which he is a recognised expert.